 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Newton's Laws of Motion for GCSE Physics.
-Revise Newton's Laws of Motion in Forces for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Newton's Laws of Motion in Forces for GCSE Physics with 24 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 10 of 15 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position